tnorthey/normal-mode-displacer/README.md

 # normal\_mode\_displacer

 ## Description
 Displace atomic coordinates along molecular normal modes.
+Works for any molecule with g09 freq=hpmodes and equilibrium.xyz starting geometry.
+Water is shown as an example below.

 ![watermodes](watermodes.gif)